singularian/mdencode/README.md

 ```
 modremainder    = fileblockbigint % modulus
-fileblockbigint = modulus * n + modremainder where n equals 0 to x
+fileblockbigint = modulus * n + modremainder where n equals 0 to m
-fileblockbigint = modulus ^ exponent x + modulus * n + modremainder where x is a power and n equals 0 to m
+fileblockbigint = modulus ^ (exponent p) + modulus * n + modremainder where p is an optional power and n equals 0 to m
 ```

 # Modular Floor Equation

 This is the modular floor equation for two forms.
 One is the exponential floor while the other contains a multiple of the modular floor plus the remainder.
 A modulus should be considered part of the file signature subset.
+A modulus is a digital signature.

 ![](https://github.com/singularian/mdencode/blob/master/diagrams/modularfloor.png)
 ![](https://github.com/singularian/mdencode/blob/master/diagrams/modularfloorexponent.png)